elisoncrum/piipan/match/docs/orchestrator-match.md

 ## Remote testing

 To test the orchestrator remotely:
-1. Connect to a trusted network.
-Currently, only the GSA network block is trusted.
-1. Submit valid POST requests using a tool like Postman.
+1. Assign your user account the `OrchestratorApi.Query` role for each state the orchestrator queries.
+Assignment can be done using the [`tools/assign-app-role.bash`](../../tools/assign-app-role.bash) script.
+1. Ensure the Azure CLI has been added as an authorized client application to the orchestrator's application object (see [local development](#local-development)).
+1. Retrieve a token for your user using the Azure CLI: `az account get-access-token --resource <orchestrator application ID URI>`.
+1. Send a request to the remote endpoint—perhaps using a tool like Postman or `curl`—and include the access token in the Authorization header: `Authorization: Bearer {token}`.